der2b2/erwin/README.md

 ```
 erwin-ssg
   /- assets    # all extra data
-    /- css     # main.css will be compiled and copied to /output/css
+    /- css     # main.css will be compiled and copied to /output/css, critical_main.css will be inlined
     /- fonts   # will be copied to /output/fonts
     /- js      # will be copied to /output/js
     /- responsive-img  # automatic thumbnail generation for all images in here, stored in /output/img